apache/sedona/docs/community/publish.md

 3. Merge your Apache and GitHub accounts using GitBox (Apache Account Linking utility): https://gitbox.apache.org/setup/
 	* You should see 3 green checks in GitBox
 	* Wait at least 30  minutes for an email inviting you to Apache GitHub Organization and accept invitation
-4. After accepting the Github Invitation verify that you are a member of the team https://github.com/orgs/apache/teams/openwhisk-committers
+4. After accepting the Github Invitation, verify that you are a member of the team https://github.com/orgs/apache/teams/sedona-committers
 5. Additionally, if you have been elected to the Sedona PPMC, verify you are part of the LDAP Sedona PPMC https://whimsy.apache.org/roster/ppmc/sedona

 ## Prepare Secret GPG key